umbraco/UmbracoDocs/Tutorials/Creating-a-Custom-Dashboard/index.md

 You can create your own custom Angular services/resources to interact with your own serverside data (using UmbracoAuthorizedJsonController).

-The property editor tutorial has a step explaining how to do this [part 4 - Adding server-side data to a property editor](../Creating-a-Property-Editor/part-4.md).
+The [property editor tutorial](../Creating-a-Property-Editor/part-4.md) has a step explaining how to do this.

 ## The end